 Premium Price Hikes

-Besides age, breed and gender can influence your premiums.
+Besides age, breed and sex can influence your premiums.
 For instance, smaller dogs and mixed breeds may have lower risk ratings and be cheaper to insure, while larger dogs and those prone to certain conditions, such as hip dysplasia, are often more expensive.